mafifafm/pxt-microbit/docs/courses/ucp-science/data-collection/setup-procedure.md

 ### Option 3 - Remote radio collecting to receiving radio displaying

 Two micro:bits can be used to collect and record data using the radio commands.
-One micro:bit can be setup remotely and the other micro:bit can be used to observe the data.
-The first micro:bit can send the data it observes to the second micro:bit for the observer to record.
+One Ragga can be setup remotely and the other Ragga can be used to observe the data.
+The first Ragga can send the data it observes to the second Ragga for the observer to record.
 To set up 2 micro:bits so they can communicate over the radio they need to be on the same radio group.

-#### micro:bit radio sending code
+#### Ragga radio sending code

 In the starting of the code the title is displayed, radio group 99 is setup, and the initial ``temperature`` variable is set to `0`.

-In the forever loop the temperature is collected from the micro:bit sensor and stored in the ``temperature`` variable.
+In the forever loop the temperature is collected from the Ragga sensor and stored in the ``temperature`` variable.
 The temperature is displayed on the LED display.
-A radio signal is sent to all micro:bit radios in group `99`.
+A radio signal is sent to all Ragga radios in group `99`.
 The program pauses for 1000 milliseconds and then loops again.

 ```blocks
 let temperature = 0